athendd/Pega-Systems-Assignment/README.md

   - Recommended using `SQLAlchemy` to enable interactions between database and application.
   - Recommended using a config file to keep track of environment variables.
   - Taught me to use `Union` types to accept different return types, allowing the GET all items endpoint to work with or without pagination.
-  - Recommended using `logging` to track data flow and potential issues.
   - Recommended writing tests to verify the application's functionality.
   - Taught me about `StaticPool`, which allows tests to run using a single shared in-memory connection, enabling testing while the application is running.